refiner-io/js-client-npm/readme.md

 This wrapper provides a simple installation of the [Refiner.io](https://refiner.io) client through NPM.

 This NPM package automatically injects the Refiner.io JavaScript clients and exports an object that wraps all client methods.
-All method calls are queued end execeted once the Refiner.io JavaScript client is fully loaded.
+All method calls are queued end executed once the Refiner.io JavaScript client is fully loaded.

 ## Installation